-FSANZ accepted Application A1142 which seeks to amend the Code to include a method of analysis (MoA) for determining the quantity of resistant starch i.e. a specific type of dietary fibre, in food.
-The Applicant, Ingredion, requests the addition of AOAC7 Official Method 2002.02 (Resistant starch in Starch and Plant Materials).
+FSANZ accepted Application A1142 which sought an amendment to the Code to permit the use of a method of analysis (MoA) for determining the quantity of resistant starch as a specific type of dietary fibre in food.
+The method was AOAC8 Official Method 2002.02 (Resistant starch in Starch and Plant Materials).

-The Authority considered the Application in accordance with Division 1 of Part 3 and has prepared a draft variation.
+The Authority considered the Application in accordance with Division 1 of Part 3 and has approved a draft variation.